─CURRICULUM

 Amplifiers', Santa Fe Institute, February 2003.

-Taxonomy of Constraints' conference on Space and Constraints, University of
+conference on Space and Constraints, University of Virginia, August 2002.

 `Philosophical Aspects of